 Shoreline means the line where the water of a TVA reservoir meets the shore when the water level is at the full summer pool elevation.

-Shoreline Management Zone (SMZ) means a 50 feet deep vegetated zone designated by TVA on TVA-owned land.
+Shoreline Management Zone (SMZ) means a 50-foot-deep vegetated zone designated by TVA on TVA-owned land.

 Tennessee River System means TVA reservoirs, the Tennessee River or any of the Tennessee River’s tributaries.